ash-repartoferramenta/galeracluster-mariadb-ansible/README.md

 > if NODESNUMBER is 3, VNETWORK is 192.168.1 and IPSTART is 5, 3 VMs will be created with the following addresses assigned:
 > 192.168.1.6 , 192.168.1.7 , 192.168.1.8

+**Current architectural concerns:**
+Ips assignment  previously described is only based on string interpolation between the reported variables, no further check is done so please review them carefully.

+## Ansible

+In the ansible folder, two different roles are described:
+- mariadb
+- galeracluster

+### mariadb

+This role installs mariadb server, initalize root user and bind the service to the address previously assigned to the VMs

+**Variables:** This variable **MUST** be customized from ./mariadb/vars/

+- mariadbroot: mariadb root password for all nodes
+- mysql_port: mariadb server port, already specified as 3306 in ./mariadb/defaults

+**Current architectural concerns:**
+The task that set root user currently doesn't provides idempotency

+### galeracluster

+This role  install galera cluster, allow connection trough firewalld and initialize the first node;
+The first node is always the one with the first address assigned.
+Next the role joins the other nodes to the cluster.

+**Variables:**
+- clusterips: a list containing ips of every node of the cluster, by default is provided by vagrantfile
+- cluster_name: name of the cluster, specified in ./galeracluster/defaults/

+**Security concerns:**
+the role enable access on all interfaces to galeradb related ports (3306,4567,4568,4444)